dependabot/dependabot-core/pub/README.md

  - No support for security advisory integration.
  - If the version found is ignored (by dependabot config) no update will happen (even if, an earlier version could be used)
  - Limited metadata support (just retrieves the repository link).
+ - No support for auhtentication of private package repositories (mostly a configuration issue).
  - Only stable versions of Dart and Flutter supported.
  - `updated_dependencies_after_full_unlock` only allows updating to a later version, if the latest version that is mutually compatible with other dependencies is the latest version of the said package.
 This is a dependabot limitation.